rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/roles/get-list-effective-roles-assigned-to-a-user-v2.0.rst

 Sources
 -------
 The response includes one or more sources for each role that the user has assigned.
-Each source includes a source type, source id, assignment type, and tenants on which that source granted the user the specified role.
+Each source includes a source type, source ID, assignment type, and tenants on which that source granted the user the specified role.

 SourceType and SourceId